viukpe/Cadabra/README.md

 1. **Order History Functionality:** Implementing data pipelines to capture and analyze order history data using AWS Kinesis, Lambda, and DynamoDB.

-2. **Product Recommendations:** Building recommendation systems using AWS Kinesis Analytics and AWS Lambda to provide personalized product recommendations based on user behavior.
+2. **Product Recommendations:** Building recommendation systems using AWS Kinesis and S3 to collect data and use AWS Elastic Map Reduce to provide personalized product recommendations based on user behavior.

-3. **Transaction Rate Alarm:** Setting up alarms and notifications for detecting unusual transaction rates using AWS CloudWatch and Lambda.
+3. **Transaction Rate Alarm:** Setting up alarms and notifications for detecting unusual transaction rates using AWS Kinesis, Lambda, and SNS.

-4. **Near Real-Time Log Analytics:** Developing a real-time log analytics system using AWS Kinesis, Amazon EMR, and Amazon Athena for immediate data insights.
+4. **Near Real-Time Log Analytics:** Developing a real-time log analytics system using AWS Kinesis, and Amazon OpenSearch for immediate data insights.

-5. **Data Warehousing and Visualization:** Creating a data warehousing solution using AWS Redshift and data visualization using AWS QuickSight for in-depth analysis and reporting.
+5. **Data Warehousing and Visualization:** Creating a data warehousing solution using AWS Redshift and S3, and use AWS Glue, Athena, and QuickSight for data visualization, in-depth analysis and reporting.

-## AWS Services Used

-The Cadabra Big Data System Project leverages a range of AWS services to achieve its objectives.
-These services include, but are not limited to:

-- AWS Kinesis: For real-time data streaming and analytics.
-- AWS EC2: To host applications and services.
-- AWS S3: For secure and scalable data storage.
-- AWS Lambda: For serverless computing and event-driven data processing.
-- AWS DynamoDB: For NoSQL database management.
-- AWS QuickSight: For interactive data visualization and business intelligence.
-- Amazon EMR: For processing large-scale data using Apache Hadoop and Apache Spark.
-- Amazon Athena: For serverless query and analysis of data in S3.
-- AWS Redshift: For data warehousing and analytics.

 ## Repository Structure